Philip Stinard

 61801, USA

-am Curator of the Maize Genetics Cooperation - Stock Center, the world's
+Curator of the Maize Genetics Cooperation - Stock Center (1993-2019).
+His duties included

 collecting, documenting, and propagating the thousands of mutants that